aimldinesh/data-science-coding-log/2025-04-27/repeated_substring_pattern.md

 ```
 ---

-## 🚀 My Approach
- - Step 1: Concatenate the string with itself: doubled = s + s.
- - Step 2: Remove the first and last characters from the doubled string: modified = doubled[1:-1].
- - Step 3: Check if the original string s is a substring of modified.
+## 🧠 Approach: String Doubling Trick

+🔹 Intuition:

- - If yes, s can be constructed by repeating a substring.
++ If a string s is made by repeating a substring, then:
- - Otherwise, it cannot.
+  + s will appear inside (s + s)[1:-1]

+Why?

++ Concatenating s + s creates overlapping patterns.
++ Removing the first and last character prevents matching the original string directly.
++ If s still exists inside this trimmed string → it is repeating.

 ---